Bid whist: Strategy

 The opposing player with no diamonds and (for this hand) a lousy trump, will cut the ace of diamonds and take the trick.
 The bidding player should have first pulled trumps and then played his offsuit, the diamonds.
 Similarly, if the bidding player's partner takes a trick, he will give the lead back to his partner by leading back trumps, giving control back to his partner.

 If the partner began playing what he thinks are winning cards, he runs the risk of one of the opposing players not having the suit played and cutting with a trump card.
 Also, by playing something other than his partner's trump, he opens up his partner's hand for the opposing team to see.
 That is, the opposing team will see what suit, other than trump, is in the bidding player's hand.
 The opposing team will then know what suit to keep for play when the trump suit is not played.

 Renege

 If a player fails to follow suit, e.g., clubs are led, player has a club, but plays a spade (or some other suit), the player has reneged.
 It is up to the opposing team to spot the renege and call it.
-If a renege is called, the player calling it must name the specific book where the renege occurred.
+If a renege is called, the player calling it must find the specific book where the renege occurred after going through the made books.

-If the player successfully calls the renege, the team reneging loses three tricks.
-If the player calls a renege and cannot identify the exact trick where the renege occurred, then the team calling the renege loses three tricks.
+If the player successfully calls the renege, the team reneging loses three tricks (books).
+If the player calls a renege and cannot identify the exact book where the renege occurred after reviewing the made books, then the team calling the renege loses three tricks.